nchapon/javax-mode.el/README.md

 ```

 ## Usage ##
+The only requirement is to have a Java Maven project.
 + `C-c C-t` Jump between test and code
 + `C-c C-s` Open source file
 + `C-c C-o` Organize imports, remove all unused imports